huijing/filerepo/Thoughts about writing systems of the world.md

-# Thoughts about writing systems of the world

-There was a discussion recently on the Alphabettes slack channel about the phrase ‘Latin-type‘ when [Sahar Afshar](https://twitter.com/sahafshar) asked the question of what would be a good alternative to the phrase ‘non-Latin type‘.
+There was a discussion recently among the Bettes about the phrase ‘Latin-type‘ when [Sahar Afshar](https://twitter.com/sahafshar) asked the question of what would be a good alternative to the phrase ‘non-Latin type‘.
 It got me thinking, because I realised I did not have a good alternative to that phrase at all.

 We had several suggestions, like ‘global scripts’, ‘world scripts’, even ‘across scripts’ (to include fictional unworldly scripts), but the key point here was that Latin scripts are generally viewed as the default.
 Most of the literature and discourse on typography we have today is Latin-centric to begin with.
 To ask the question of why this is so, inevitably will bring us to the topic of power and influence on a global scale.